robotcoral/lang-karol/README.md

 ## Development Guidelines

 Please abide by the following guidelines to keep the repository as clean as possible.
-As a general rule we require all commits to be signed.
+As a general rule, we require all commits to be signed.

 ### Branches